Introducing CESWI 8

-Managing discolouration is a major challenge for the UK water industry as the regulator imposes Outcome Delivery Incentives (ODIs) which have the potential for both large financial reward and penalty for performing under or over the contact target.
-In addition, finding the source of discolouration is very problematic as the customer contact is only a record of where the material is observed and not where it originated from.
+Managing discolouration is a major challenge for the UK water industry.
+The regulator imposes Outcome Delivery Incentives (ODIs), which have the potential for both large financial reward and penalty for performing under or over the contact target.
+In addition, finding the source of discolouration is very problematic, as the customer contact is only a record of where the material is observed and not where it originated.
 Events are often very short lived and resolved by the time the inspector arrives on site to investigate.
 Lastly, managing discolouration is an expensive business.
-One of the primary sources of discoloration material is the corrosion of ageing unlined cast iron pipes, and wide scale mains replacement or relining is a cost prohibitive water infrastructure activity.
+One of the primary sources of discoloration material is the corrosion of ageing, unlined, cast iron pipes, and wide scale mains replacement or relining is a cost-prohibitive water infrastructure activity.

-Water companies undertake large flushing programs to remove the discolouration material, but experience diminishing returns in customer contact reduction, as the number of District Meter Areas (DMAs) flushed increases.
-It can therefore be argued that there should be a sustainable level of discolouration as the cost to drive down “ones and twos” or background levels of discolouration become prohibitive.
-Another thing to bear in mind is once a flushing program is started, you cannot stop, as the discolouration material constantly reaccumulates and in 18 months’ time you will be back to square one.
+Water companies undertake large flushing programmes to remove the discolouration material, but experience diminishing returns in customer contact reduction as the number of flushed District Meter Areas (DMAs) increases.
+It can therefore be argued that there should be a sustainable level of discolouration, as the cost to drive down “ones and twos” or background levels of discolouration become prohibitive.
+Another thing to bear in mind is, once a flushing programme starts it can't be stopped, as the discolouration material constantly reaccumulates.
+In 18 months’ time you will be back to square one.

 Dr Dominic Cook is a Chartered Water and Environmental Manager with over 18 years experience in clean water distribution, gained from working for water companies, consultancies and academia.
 Dominic’s main areas of expertise lie in distribution water quality, discolouration, asset management and pipe condition assessment.
 Dominic is Head of Business Development within WRc’s Technical Services division looking to expand new and innovative network risk assessment tools to our clients.